Almarch/tamaR/README.md

 ## Secret Character

 An alternative secret character is provided.
-Will you take up the challenge ?
+Will you take up the challenge and find out who this is ?
 To load the alternative secret character, use the `secret` method:

 ```r
 guizmo$secret()